Updated January 28th, 2021.

 In Panama, they use lemon juice for the ceviche marinade instead of lime.
 Celery, peppers, onion, salt and coriander are also added.
 Ceviche de Corvina, made from white sea bass is a popular option and is often served as an appetiser in restaurants.

 As we’ve already mentioned, it is Peruvian ceviche that is the most well known.
 Their traditional dish comprises raw fish which has been marinated in lime juice with sliced red onion, chilis, salt and pepper.
 It is usually served alongside corn on the cob or toasted corn as well as slices of cooked sweet potato.
-In Trujillo, they specialise in tollo or tojo ceviche (shark) and in Lima, they often use sole.

 Although not always paired together, ceviche goes down particularly well alongside a Peruvian beer such as Pilsen Callao or better still, Inka Cola, one of the must-try drinks in South America!